precice/vm/README.md

 - OpenFOAM v2512 and the OpenFOAM-preCICE adapter (Git, develop branch)
 - deal.II 9.5 from the official PPA and the deal.II-preCICE adapter (Git, develop branch)
 - CalculiX 2.20 from source and the CalculiX-preCICE adapter (Git, develop branch)
-- FEniCS latest from the FEniCS PPA and the FEniCS-preCICE adapter (PyPI, latest)
+- FEniCS latest from the FEniCS PPA.
+The FEniCS-preCICE adapter is installed automatically in the Python virtual environment of each tutorial.
 - SU2 7.5.1 and the SU2-preCICE adapter (Git, develop branch)
 - DUNE 2.9.1 and the experimental DUNE-preCICE adapter (Git, main branch)
 - DuMux 3.9 and the DuMux-preCICE adapter (Git, v3.0.0)